 Moving from the aquatic lab, we made two stops in perennial crops.
 First, John Roncoroni showed us a preemergence herbicide trial in wine grapes and also spoke about some of the more challenging weeds he's seeing in the northcoast and other wine production regions.
 After that, we moved over to an orchard site where Brad Hanson spoke about several preemergence herbicide trials in almonds and also demonstrated herbicide injury symptoms on almond and walnut.

 After the final field tour stop, we returned to campus for a catered lunch and an afternoon session of speakers who discussed their off-campus or laboratory research:

 - Ellen Dean and Jean Shepard went through the weed quiz (I think 14/15 was the winner this year)

-- A self-introduction of the new chair of the UC Davis Plant Science Department, Gail Taylor
+- A self-introduction of the new chair of the UC Davis Plant Sciences Department, Gail Taylor

 - Caio Brunharo (Hanson group) spoke about his work on glyphosate-resistant annual bluegrass

 - Maor Matzrafi (Jasieniuk group) presented results of his dissertation work on detection of glyphosate-resistant amaranths in Isreal